MaSe69/mase/md/10_HEXACO/01_HEXACO.md

 - Aesthetic Appreciation
 - Inquisitiveness

-If your HEXACO result turned out to give you slightly 'positive' values for such facets, then, in fact, you are just average.
+If your HEXACO result turned out to give you slightly 'positive' scores for such facets, then, in fact, you are just average.
 By the way, this also holds true for creativity and unconventionality.
 So, having marked positive scores here is nothing special, most people apparently think of themselves to be creative and unconventional.
 In particular, do not praise yourself to like arts, as really most participants do - but also don't blame yourself for thinking to be "more capable than most others" as more people do so than don't.
 <br>
 Certainly, these results depend on the data.<br>
 When you start with a fresh data set, the results will vary heavily at the start and converge only with more data.
 More than 22 000 data, i.e. answers to 240 questions, is beyond the scope of needed here.
 For any subset of 1000 data, the same qualitative result is reached.
 Consequently, the means and the distributions are fairly solid.